ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   if found is None: Trace(self).error("file not found")

-.. note :: An example is available in the test samples `` / Samples / Tests_Adapters / 22_Sftp.tsx``.
+.. note :: An example is available in the test samples ``/Samples/Tests_Adapters/22_Sftp.tsx``.

 ChartJS librairies
 -------------------

-The `` ChartJs`` adapter, based on the javascript library of the same name, allows you to generate graphics that can be integrated into an html page.
+The ``ChartJs`` adapter, based on the javascript library of the same name, allows you to generate graphics that can be integrated into an html page.
 The main interest of this library is to be able to integrate graphs in the test report.

-Example configuration of the library in the `` prepared`` section of the test.
+Example configuration of the library in the ``prepared`` section of the test.

 .. code-block:: python